Tobago: Economy

 Tobago's main economy is based on tourism, fishing, and government spending, government spending being the largest.
-The local governing body, the Tobago House of Assembly (THA), employs 62% of the labor force.
+The local governing body, the Tobago House of Assembly (THA), employs 62% of the labour force.

 Tourism is still a fledgling industry.
 Conventional beach and water-sports tourism is largely in the southwest around the airport and the coastal strip.
 Meanwhile, ecotourism is growing in significance, much of it focused on the large area of protected forest in the centre and north of the main island and on Little Tobago, a small island off the main island's northeast tip.

 The southwestern tourist area around Crown Point, Store Bay, Buccoo Reef, and Pigeon Point has large expanses of sand and is dominated by resort-type developments.
 Tobago has many idyllic beaches along its coastline, especially those at Castara, Bloody Bay, and Englishman's Bay.
 Tobago is linked to the world through the Arthur Napoleon Raymond Robinson International Airport (formerly Crown Point Airport) and Scarborough harbour.
 Domestic flights connect Tobago with Trinidad, and international flights connect with the Caribbean and Europe.
 There is a daily fast ferry service between Port of Spain and Scarborough.

 Tobago's economy is tightly linked with Trinidad's, which is based on liquefied natural gas (LNG), petrochemicals, and steel.